ulfschneider/afova/README.md

 ### The afova object

-When creating the afova object by calling `afova()`, all forms are traversed and the default browser validation of those forms is deactivated. afova will take over form validation for those forms during form submit.
+When creating the afova object by calling `afova()`, all forms are traversed and afova will take over form validation for those forms during form submit.

 The `clear()` can be used in situations where you have to remove event listeners and CSS class assignments introduced by afova.